velkyos/HTTP-SERVER-ESISAR/README.md

  ## Infos

- Source files are in src/*
+ Source files are in src/

  Binary files are in bin/

- An HTTP documentation can be generated with *`doxygen doxygen-config`*
+ An HTTP documentation can be open with *`make doc`*